Navikaganesan/MARKVIZ/README.md

 Welcome to **Markviz** — a lightweight, web-based application for analyzing and visualizing student marks.
 Built using Flask and powered by `matplotlib`, Markviz turns raw score data into meaningful insights through clear tables and charts.

-Developed by a team of two, Markviz is designed to be simple, effective, and educational — ideal for teachers, students, and data enthusiasts alike.
+ Markviz is designed to be simple, effective, and educational — ideal for teachers, students, and data enthusiasts alike.

 ---